-Not more than 60 semester hours of credit earned at a two-year institution are counted toward the degree.
+and LaGrange College, a student who has earned the AS degree at a TCSG school will receive 60 semester hours of credit as a block and all general education requirements will be considered met.
 No credit is granted toward the degree for coursework taken at a two-year institution after a student has attained junior standing, except that up to 9 hours of transient credit from a two-year institution may be granted for courses that are below the LaGrange College 3000-level (the 60 credit-hour limit still applies).
 A transfer student is not given credit toward graduation for any grade of "D" earned elsewhere.
 Transient work with a grade of "C-" or better is acceptable.
 Academic averages are computed on work done only at LaGrange College.